The IDS Student Leadership Council

 What is the application process for the SLC?

-Council positions require a two-year commitment and, when a term is set to expire, the position is opened for applications.
+Council positions require a one-year commitment and, when a term is set to expire, the position is opened for applications.
 The application process consists of (1) submission of required materials and (2) an interview process for final candidates.
 Priority for officer positions is given to current IDS students (with the exception of an Alumni Chair, if instituted) and new officers are selected by the sitting President and Vice President of Operations.

 Is the SLC a volunteer-based organization?